Ahmedshaki/Recipe-Management/notes.md

 500 Internal Server Error	Server Crash	Unexpected error occurred on the server 503 Service Unavailable	Server Down	Server is temporarily overloaded or under maintenance

+About Cookie parser Pakage:-

+A "cookie parser" is a middleware in web development, particularly in Node.js and Express.js, that parses the "Cookie" header from HTTP requests and makes the parsed cookie data accessible in the request object, allowing developers to easily read and manage cookies.